 - 9. The 'fit and proper' person standard is a high one because of the potential risk to the public and the public confidence in the profession.
 However, perfection is not required, and the Registrar must not lightly deprive someone who is otherwise qualified of the opportunity to be a real estate licensee. - 10.
 An applicant for an agent or branch manager's licence will be held to a higher standard than an applicant for a salesperson's licence given an agent and branch manager involve supervising employees and greater responsibility in running the business. - 11.
-The burden is on the applicant to show that he or she is a fit and proper person.
+The burden is on the applicant to show that they are a fit and proper person.
 However, if concerning conduct has occurred after a real estate licensee was licensed, the onus is heavier than on a new applicant. - 12.
-Any person who will be an officer of the company must also be, having regard to his or her personal character or financial position, a 'proper' person to be an officer of a licensee company.
+Any person who will be an officer of the company must also be, having regard to their personal character or financial position, a 'proper' person to be an officer of a licensee company.
 The 'fit and proper' person test for licensees is different to the 'proper' person test for officers.
-However, there will be some overlap in the criteria considered.
+However, there will be some overlap in the criteria considered. - 13.
+When making the assessment on an application, the Registrar will consider information that may be submitted by the applicant in support of their application.
+For that reason, the guidelines are not prescriptive, allowing for the fact that each assessment is case specific, and the Registrar will consider the individual circumstances and information provided by an applicant in support of their application.

-Factors relevant to the 'fit and proper' person evaluation for salesperson, agent and branch manager licence applications
+Factors relevant to the 'fit and proper' person evaluation for salesperson, agent, and branch manager licence applications

-If a person is not disqualified from holding a licence under section 37 of the Act, for the purposes of determining whether or not a person is a fit and proper person to hold a licence the Registrar may take into account any factors he or she considers relevant.
+If a person is not disqualified from holding a licence under section 37 of the Act, for the purposes of determining whether or not a person is a fit and proper person to hold a licence the Registrar may take into account any factors they consider relevant.